 As I said, this update will not reach the watches until next week, but I have been with the beta version for a while so I have had the opportunity to try out the news and what it specifically includes.

 I´ll start with strength training because, although you're probably not going to use them as much as the running/cycling/swimming intervals, it's where COROS has given more thought to prepare an interesting proposal.

-Workouts are configured through the COROS app.
-To do this we select the option “My training”, and we will see the screen where our workouts would be saved on the watch.
+The workouts are configured through the COROS application.
+To do this we select the option "My training", and we will see the option where our workouts are located loaded on the watch.

-Well, we select “Add training”, and here we will find our past workouts, and the possibility to create a new one.
-Clicking on creating a new one will open a section at the bottom of the screen where we must select the sport.
+Well, we select "Add workout", and here we will find our created workouts, and the possibility to create a new one.
+Clicking on create a new one will open a section at the bottom where we must select the sport.

 Well, you remember that so far I've differentiated between the workouts that appear on the first screen, those that are loaded on the watch, and those that appear on the second screen, which are the ones that you've created.